Calling Young Writers! Get Involved in Our Writing Community!

 Clubs & Organizations

 The Enviroactivism Club is a teen-founded, student-led environmental activism club.
 We have worked with the community at farmers markets, educated with environmental films, reflected on and taken action on current events, and become activists in our own communities.
 We have expanded nationally, published a newspaper, and dreamed up many more endeavors to come.
-Get involved: fill out this form, follow us on Instagram @writopia_enviroactivism, and email email@example.com with any questions.
+Get involved: fill out this form, follow us on Instagram @enviroactivism_writopia, and email firstname.lastname@example.org with any questions.

 Turning the Page